ghostserver10/hopperGame/README.md

 # hopperGame
-Simplified version of the game for debugging
+Simplified version of the game for debugging.
+Use mouse to control.
+Press Space to jump higher